Fundamental concepts in commutative algebra,

 it and maybe add some details, (2) The order of exposition is different.
 I

-versions of Nakayam lemma, additive invariants and K_0 of subcategories of
+of Nakayama lemma, additive invariants and K_0 of subcategories of R-Mod,

 - November 20.
 Extension of